benceszaksz/delayedSSM/README.md

-# delayedSSM MATLAB code for the computation of invariant manifolds in time delay systems
+# delayedSSM: MATLAB code for the computation of invariant manifolds in time delay systems

-This is a MATLAB package for the calculation of the spectral submanifold (SSM) and the corresponding reduced dynamics in time delay systems (tested with MATLAB R2022a).
+This is a MATLAB package for the calculation of the spectral submanifold (SSM) and the corresponding reduced dynamics in time delay systems.

 The corresponding theoretical background is described in the following articles:

-# [1] Szaksz, B., Orosz, G., Stepan, G. Spectral submanifolds in time delay Systems.
+[1] Szaksz, B., Orosz, G., Stepan, G. Spectral submanifolds in time delay Systems.
 Nonlinear Dyn.
 (2025) https://doi.org/10.1007/s11071-025-10902-0

-# [2] Szaksz, B., Orosz, G., Stepan, G. Reduction to spectral submanifolds in guided car-following with time delay.
-IFAC-PapersOnLine 58(27): 67-72 (2024)
+[2] Szaksz, B., Orosz, G., Stepan, G. Reduction to spectral submanifolds in guided car-following with time delay.
+IFAC-PapersOnLine 58(27): 67-72 (2024) https://doi.org/10.1016/j.ifacol.2024.10.301

 The package can be installed by running the install.m file, which adds the "function" folder to the MATLAB path.
 Similarly, the uninstall.m file removes the function folder from the MATLAB path.